 Revenues for our Facility Construction & Design services relate to the commencement of design and construction activity for our new Ravenhall Prison Contract executed in September 2014 with the Department of Justice in the State of Victoria, Australia.
-The increase is due to increased construction activity during 2017.
+The decrease is due to decreased construction activity during 2017 as the project gets closer to completion.
 These construction revenues have little to no margin.